 Question Three – What changes can we make that will result in improvement?

 The application of the Plan Do Study Act and learning mindset.

-We use this model in some of our courses including Managing & Influencing Stakeholders, it’s a good way to start a discussion with delegates, for example, what could be the impact of using manipulation and coercion when the rest of the employee population or members of a team were in denial about the need for change?
+We use this model regularly in our courses, including Managing & Influencing Stakeholders.
+It’s a good way to start a discussion with delegates on, for example, what could be the impact of using manipulation and coercion when the rest of the employee population or members of a team were in denial about the need for change?

-In fact, 95% of the reasons for project failure was due to a lack of sufficient management of how people felt and thought about the change, The Socio-Emotional and Political Realities surrounding the project (SEP).
-SEP in the model refers to both the external stakeholders ( who were affected by the change ) and the team engaged in the change.
+In fact, 95% of the reasons for project failure were due to a lack of sufficient management of how people felt and thought about the change: the socio-emotional and political realities surrounding the project (SEP).
+SEP in the model refers to both the external stakeholders (who were affected by the change) and the team engaged in the change.
 This highlights the critical need for effective team and stakeholder management in change projects.
-This model is referenced in our Lean Six Sigma Green Belt.
+This model is discussed in more detail in our Lean Six Sigma Green Belt.

-The input into the diagram can come from an affinity diagram (blog: how the affinity diagram can enable creativity).
+The input into the diagram can come from an affinity diagram.Watch a video about Interrelationship Diagraphs

 The Kano Model helps teams explore customer requirements and classify them into three categories.

 Benefits – All processes should be aligned to their customers, direct or indirect, in the system or beyond.
 A logical approach to understanding and improving processes will help to uncover customer needs and wants but may still fail to generate delight.